ranasid17/Computer-Vision/README.md

     b) identifyComputerScreen.pdf provides a lengthier discussion on this program.
 It provides information on how I determined the parameters for each threshold and morphological filtering method, how I optimized this program to run on multiple types of images, and the possible limitations of my program.

     c) 3 images to test this program are provided.
 A-orig_img.jpg, is the type of image this program was designed to consistently identify laptop screens.
 The ideal image contains only 1 laptop screen within the image and does not take up the majority of the image.
 5_screen_in_bkgd.png contains a laptop screen and a desktop in the background.
 This is a variation on A-orig_img.jpg.
 The program can correctly identify the primary laptop screen but will not identify the desktop in the background due to the selection algorithm of the returned bounding box and because the partially covered screen does not form a true rectangle.
 1_ms_surface.jpg is a type of image this program will fail upon because the laptop screen takes up the majority of the image field of view

+2) hybridImages.py

+    a) This program accepts 2 input images (as a path to the directory) and returns the hybrid of both.